Saturday, April 01, 2006

 p.s.
 Jake got seventh at south island champs did well imaging if he trained!!!!!

-At Mon Apr 03, 02:00:00 PM, Anonymous Skinner family said...
+At Mon Apr 03, 02:00:00 pm, Anonymous Anonymous said...

 Well there isn't much more to add that hasn't already been said about the "dynamic duo"!!!
 Great article in the Timaru Herald on Saturday about the girls doing it for you Sara!
 They truly are great mates.